zsaylors/WeatherApp2/README.md

 ## How to run
-Download from GitHub, cd to the directory, and follow these steps:
+Download from GitHub, cd to the directory, in the command line type "npm install," and follow these steps:

 ### Development server